 In cases where anaemia is the cause, we tend to rectify the cause which leads to decrease in hemoglobin level.
 Just giving iron supplement does not solve the problem.

 Same applies for uterine and ovarian dysfunction, pelvic inflammatory diseases, fibroids, cysts ,etc. Unless we treat the underlying cause , we can't cure the problem completely.

 Top 10 Homeopathic Medicines for Periods Pain

-1. Homeopathic remedy MAGNESIUM PHOSPHORICUM works like wonders when the menstrual pains are spasmodic, neuralgic or cramping, cutting, shooting in nature.
-You get better by warmth, bending double and pressure.
-It covers stringy or membranous menstrual flow extreme flatulence and colic in abdomen.
+1. Homeopathic remedy for dysmenorrhoea is MAGNESIUM PHOSPHORICUM which works well when the menstrual pains are neuralgic, shooting ,sharp, cramping, cutting or spasmodic in nature.
+Pain gets better by warmth, bending double and pressure.
+Flow can be stringy or membranous extreme gas and colic in abdomen.

-2. If there is agonizing pain in abdomen, compelling you to bend over or bring the knees up to create pressure on the abdomen then homeopathic remedy COLOCYNTHIS can be helpful to relieve pain.
+2. If there is agonizing pain in abdomen, compelling you to bend over or bring the knees up to create pressure on the abdomen then homeopathic remedy for painful periods is COLOCYNTHIS which can be helpful to relieve pain.

 Pains are like lightning shocks, crampy pain in hips is felt.
 You become extremely irritable and impatient.

 3. If there is pain in lower back with nausea or constipation along with irritability then homeopathic remedy NUX VOMICA can be helpful.
 Pain gets better by heat.
 There are irregular menstrual periods with constricting pains that can extend to the rectum or the area above the tailbone.
 You may become impatient, irritable, and easily offended.
 Chilliness and constipation are also common.
 Mental strain, anger, physical exertion, stimulants, strong foods, and alcohol increases the pain.